Ksheekey/OWV-VBA/README.md

 Excel was the requested destination so a VBA script was created to make sure there was no code in any cells to avoid accidental mistakes or deletions of code.

-Step.1 - Employee scans QR and fill out shift information Step.2 - Manager copies correct data from google forms and pastes onto Excel sheet Step.3 - Payroll director clicks the button and refreshes pivot.
+Step.1 - Employee scans QR and fill out shift information Step.2 - Manager copies correct data from google forms and pastes onto Excel sheet, clicks button Step.3 - Payroll director refreshes pivot

 We pick up the process mid-Step.2